Daily Bugle: Ultimate Marvel

-In the Ultimate Marvel universe, the Bugle is much the same as in the 616 version.
+In the Ultimate Marvel universe (Earth-1610), the Bugle is much the same as in the 616 version.
 The main difference is that Peter Parker is not employed as a photographer, but works on the newspaper's website after Jameson sees him assist with a problem.
 The newspaper plays less of a role in Ultimate Spider-Man than it did in the comics portraying the equivalent period of the 616 Spider-Man's career.
-Peter frequently implies that he doesn't spend much time there.
+Peter frequently implies that he does not spend much time there.
 After the events of Ultimatum, the Daily Bugle, much like the rest of New York, was heavily damaged.
 Instead of a full rebuild, the Bugle was made into an online newspaper and blog.

+Ultimate Universe

+In the Ultimate Universe (Earth-6160), the Daily Bugle is owned by Wilson Fisk who is loyal to the Maker and his council.
+J. Jonah Jameson and Ben Parker were depicted as employees of the Daily Bugle until they resigned upon being disgusted at nobody wanting to investigate Tony Stark's "attack on New York City", opting to instead start their own journalism company, The Paper.